15‑year‑old killed in North New Hyde Park crash during police pursuit, friends, family hold vigil

 A 15‑year‑old boy was killed Saturday night, July 12, after he was struck by an unlicensed driver while fleeing New York City police on an electric bicycle, police said.

 The teenager has been identified as Antonio Benitez, of Garden City Park.
-Classmates and family have been holding a vigil for Benitez at the scene of his death since 2 p.m. on Sunday.
+New Hyde Park Memorial High School classmates and family have been holding a vigil for Benitez at the scene of his death since 2 p.m. on Sunday.

+“What we want is justice,” Daisy Cabrera, the boy’s mother, said in Spanish, according to published reports.
+“We want to know the truth and why there’s miscommunication about what happened.
+We want the whole story put together and to know the real cause.”

 Police say they then pursued Benitez, who was riding an e‑bike eastbound on Bryant Avenue in North New Hyde Park at the time of the crash.
 As Benitez crossed the intersection of Lakeville Road and Bryant Avenue, he was struck by a 2015 Lexus GX 460 traveling southbound.